 To learn more about Cynthia:

 My one piece of advice for divorcing parents is to not automatically think that they have to hire attorneys and litigate in order to become divorced.
 Who one selects when they choose an attorney is important too.
 There are collaborative attorneys.
 Don’t feel as though this has to be a contentious process—because it doesn’t!

 To learn more about Marlene:

-What are Shawn's top tips for how to prepare for divorce?
+What are Shawn’s top tips on how to prepare for divorce?

 1) Be Certain You Want a Divorce

 Divorce is a last resort and not the only option in an unhappy marriage.
 Divorce is often expensive, messy, complicated, and painful.
 Have you exhausted all your options to save your marriage?
 Divorce does not necessarily solve many of the reasons you may be unhappy.
 Consider marriage counseling or living apart for a while as an interim solution.
 If the pain of staying in the marriage is worse than the fear of a single life, then maybe it is time to go.
 Just be sure you do not regret your decision to get a divorce.